dell/karavi-authorization/README.md

 ## Support

 Don’t hesitate to ask!
 Contact the team and community on the [mailing lists](https://group) or on [slack](https://<slack instance>.slack.com/) if you need any help.
-Open an issue if you found a bug on [Github Issues](https://eos2git.cec.lab.emc.com/DevCon/NewProjectTemplate/issues).
+Open an issue if you found a bug on [GitHub Issues](https://eos2git.cec.lab.emc.com/DevCon/NewProjectTemplate/issues).

 ## About